What's at stake as Biden decides whether to stick with Jerome Powell as Fed chief

 Fed policymakers are preparing to gradually scale back the amount of money the central bank is pumping into the economy, but they don't want to move too quickly and see the recovery stall out.

-As chairman, Powell has steered the central bank towards a policy that is more committed to full employment, even if that means tolerating somewhat higher inflation in the short run.
+As chairman, Powell has steered the central bank toward a policy that is more committed to full employment, even if that means tolerating somewhat higher inflation in the short run.

 However, he has stressed that the Fed will use its tools (namely, higher interest rates) to crack down if prices appear to be spiraling out of control.